pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

 # Building and Running ExecuTorch with Qualcomm AI Engine Direct Backend

-In this tutorial we will walk you through the process of getting setup to build ExecuTorch for Qualcomm AI Engine Direct and running a model on it.
+In this tutorial we will walk you through the process of getting started to build ExecuTorch for Qualcomm AI Engine Direct and running a model on it.

 Qualcomm AI Engine Direct is also referred to as QNN in the source and documentation.